 - Do you want to hike in your wedding dress?
 If you do not want to get your dress dirty then chances are you shouldn’t hike in your dress.

 Is the dress appropriate for the trail?
-If your dress is tight and you need to scramble on part of the trail, chances are you dont want to hike in it.
-If the dress is loose and flowy and you dont have to hike anything outside of an easy, well maintained trail, you could totally hike in the dress.
+If your dress is tight and you need to scramble on part of the trail, chances are you don’t want to hike in it.
+If the dress is loose and flowy and you don’t have to hike more than an easy, well maintained trail, you could totally hike in the dress.
 If the dress is super heavy and you need to go 5 miles you may not want to hike in it.

 - How is the weather?
 If it is pouring rain you may want to change into your dress once you have gotten to the location, but you could still hike back out in your dress!

-As I tell all of my couples, you just want to think about the experience you want to have and if that lines up with hiking in your dress, do it!
+As we tell all of our couples, you just want to think about the experience you want to have and if that lines up with hiking in your dress, do it!
 So if you have decided to hike in your dress here are a few tips:

 - For shorter trails that are three miles or less you could easily hike in your dress the whole time.
 For trails that are longer or considered hard you could hike in your dress part of the time.